Independent German-English Translation Services

 German-English certified document translation services

-Occasionally businesses and individuals need certified document translation services.
-Most often these are documents of a legal nature, such as sales contracts, cooperation agreements, property purchases or proof of employee identity, references etc. Increasingly, private individuals moving to the UK from the EU need certified translations of bank statements, payslips, confirmation of address, birth, marriage and divorce certificates, driving licenses and passports.
+Frequently, businesses and individuals require certified document translation services.
+Most often these are legal documents, such as sales contracts, agreements, property purchases or proof of employee identity, references etc. Increasingly, private individuals moving to the UK from the EU need certified translations of bank statements, payslips, confirmation of address, birth, marriage and divorce certificates, driving licenses and passports.

 I offer a highly efficient process for certified translations of these types of documents for English and German.